Equipment for Rent

 Under conservation tillage, the implement applies seeds without plowing or turning over the soil.
 The crop residue buffers the raindrops’ and wind’s energy, so there is less erosive force acting on the soil.The protection provided by the residue, along with the rougher surface that prevails after the drilling, facilitates infiltration and decreases runoff and wind erosion.
 Since soil moisture content is retained, conservation tillage can also conserve water and fertilizers.

 Both drills are 15′ John Deere models with combination seed/grain and fertilizer boxes.
-The rent is $12 an acre, with a minimum rental charge of $150.
-A delivery charge applies.
-Please call 541-883-6932 extension 101, in advance, to reserve one of these drills.
+The rent is $13 an acre, with a minimum rental charge of $150.
+Delivery cost for No-Till Drill, $100 up to 70 miles.
+Mileage over 70 will be charged at the State of Oregon Reimbursement Rate.
+Please call 541-883-6932 extension 3491, in advance, to reserve one of these drills.